MattDeDuck/Shelves/README.md

 ### Shelves installation
 - Download the latest version from the [releases page](https://github.com/MattDeDuck/Shelves/releases)
 - Unzip the folder
-- Copy the folder into `Potion Craft/BepInEx/plugins/`
+- Copy the folder containing the `Shelves.dll` file into `Potion Craft/BepInEx/plugins/`
 - Run the game

-Note: You cannot move shelves
+Note: You cannot move the shelves

 ### Images